AdrianFranc0/AdrianFrancoCybersecurityPortfollio/README.md

 ## Objective

-My love for technolagy has led me to develop a passion for cybersecurity, and I am now eager to fully transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My love for technology has led me to develop a passion for cybersecurity, and I am now eager to fully transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ---